pyxtal package

 Parameters:

-• iterations – maximum number of iterations
+• iterations (int) – Maximum number of iterations for optimization

 remove_species(species)[source]